Tangent $\infty$-categories and Goodwillie calculus: Introduction

-However, if we restrict the Goodwillie tangent structure to the subcategory $\Topinf^{op} \subseteq \Catdiff$ consisting of $\infty$-toposes (in the sense of Lurie~\cite[6.1.0.4]{lurie:2009}) and the left exact colimit-preserving functors, then we conjecture that this restricted tangent structure is \emph{dual}, in the sense of~\cite[5.17]{cockett/cruttwell:2014}, to a representable tangent structure on $\Topinf$ (i.e. the $\infty$-category of $\infty$-toposes and geometric morphisms).
-The representing object for that tangent structure would be the $\infty$-topos $T(\spaces) = \Exc(\finbased,\spaces)$, whose objects are parameterized spectra over arbitrary topological spaces, with infinitesimal structure arising directly from the Goodwillie tangent structure.
-We wonder if such structure is related to work of Anel, Biedermann, Finster and Joyal~\cite{anel/biedermann/finster/joyal:2018} on Goodwillie calculus for $\infty$-toposes.
+However, if we restrict the Goodwillie tangent structure to the subcategory of $\Catdiff$ consisting of $\infty$-toposes, e.g.\ see~\cite[6.1.0.4]{lurie:2009}, and the left exact colimit-preserving functors, then this restricted tangent structure is \emph{adjoint}, in the sense of~\cite[5.17]{cockett/cruttwell:2014}, to a representable tangent structure on $\Topinf$ (the $\infty$-category of $\infty$-toposes and geometric morphisms).
+The representing object for that tangent structure is the $\infty$-topos $T(\spaces) = \Exc(\finbased,\spaces)$, whose objects are parameterized spectra over arbitrary topological spaces, with infinitesimal structure arising directly from the Goodwillie tangent structure.
+Details of these claims are worked out by the third author in~\cite{ching:2021}.
+We wonder if such structure is related to work of Anel, Biedermann, Finster and Joyal~\cite{anel/biedermann/finster/joyal:2018},~\cite{anel/biedermann/finster/joyal:2023} on Goodwillie calculus for $\infty$-toposes.

-Heuts~\cite[1.7]{heuts:2018} has developed a notion of Goodwillie tower for (pointed compactly-generated) $\infty$-\emph{categories}, instead of functors, that provides each such $\infty$-category $\cat{C}$ with a sequence of approximations $\cat{P}_n\cat{C}$.
-The first approximation $\cat{P}_1\cat{C}$ is equal to the stabilization $\spectra(\cat{C})$ hence equal to the tangent space $T_*\cat{C}$ to $\cat{C}$ at the null object.
-It would be interesting to see if Heuts's higher approximations also admit a description in terms of the Goodwillie tangent structure.

-There are two possible directions for generalization that seem worthy of exploration.
-One is to look for different $\infty$-toposes that might also represent, in a similar sense, tangent structures related to functor calculus.
-In particular, one might imagine that the `manifold calculus' of Goodwillie and Weiss~\cite{weiss:1999,goodwillie/weiss:1999}, or the `orthogonal calculus' of Weiss~\cite{weiss:1995} might be fit into a similar framework by considering, respectively, the $\infty$-topos of space-valued sheaves on a manifold, or that of degree $1$ functors $\cat{J} \to \spaces$ where $\cat{J}$ is Weiss's category of finite-dimensional inner-product spaces and isometric embeddings.

-A second direction would be to replace $\Catdiff$ in the Goodwillie tangent structure with a different $\infty$-cosmos in the sense of Riehl and Verity~\cite[1.2]{riehl/verity:2020}.
-An arbitrary $\infty$-cosmos $\bcat{K}$ is cotensored over quasi-categories, which allows one to make sense of the tangent bundle construction $T(\cat{C}) := \Exc(\finbased,\cat{C})$ for any object $\cat{C}$ in $\bcat{K}$.
-It would be interesting to explore under what conditions on $\bcat{K}$ this construction extends to a full tangent structure.
+Earlier in this introduction, we listed various topics from ordinary differential geometry that have been developed in the abstract setting of tangent categories, including vector bundles, connections, and curvature.
+For each of these topics, or any others that can be formulated in an abstract tangent category, we can speculate on what form they take in the Goodwillie tangent structure.
+Some ideas along those lines appear at the end of this paper in a section on \hyperref[sec:future]{Proposals for Future Work}.